mediv0/vue-input-validator/README.md

-you can pass these options when initiating the plugin.
+You can pass these options while initiating the plugin.

 ```javascript